Sebastian Ting Chiew Yew

-Datuk Sebastian Ting Chiew Yew (陳超耀 (陈超耀, Chén Chāoyào)) is a Malaysian lawyer and politician from the Sarawak United Peoples' Party (SUPP), a component party of the ruling Gabungan Parti Sarawak (GPS) coalition.
+Sebastian Ting Chiew Yew (陳超耀 (陈超耀, Chén Chāoyào)) is a Malaysian lawyer and politician from the Sarawak United Peoples' Party (SUPP), a component party of the ruling Gabungan Parti Sarawak (GPS) coalition.
 He has served as State Deputy Minister of Tourism, Creative Industry and Performing Arts of Sarawak in charge of Tourism in the GPS administration under Chief Minister Abang Abdul Rahman Johari Abang Openg and Minister Abdul Karim Rahman Hamzah since January 2022 and Member of the Sarawak State Legislative Assembly (MLA) for Piasau since May 2016.
 He served as State Deputy Minister of Tourism, Arts and Culture of Sarawak from August 2019 to December 2021.
 He has also served as Secretary-General of SUPP since September 2014.

 Early life and education

 Ting attended the North London Polytechnic between 1979 and 1982 before graduating with a Bachelor of Laws (LL.B.) with second class honours, first division.
 Immediately after, he pursued his postgraduate studies at Darwin College, Cambridge and subsequently graduated with a Master of Laws (LL.M.) with second class honours, second division.
 He returned to Malaysia upon completion of his studies and became a legal assistant at Wan Ullok Jugah Chin & Co Advocates in September 1984.
 From 1988 to April 2004, he served as the Managing Partner of the same law firm.